genepi/imputationserver-tutorial/README.md

 ![](images/input-validation.png)

-In this step we check each variant and exclude it in case of:
+Several checks are executed.
+Please have a look at the [pipeline details](http://imputationserver.readthedocs.io/en/latest/pipeline/).
+A variant is excluded in case of:

 1. contains invalid alleles
 2. duplicates